justcoded/web-starter-kit/README.md

 ## Troubleshooting

 If you find yourself running into issues during installation or running the tools, please check our [Troubleshooting](https://github.com/justcoded/web-starter-kit/wiki/Troubleshooting) guide and then open an [issue](https://github.com/justcoded/web-starter-kit/issues).
 We would be happy to discuss how they can be solved.

-## A Boilerplate-only Option

-If you would prefer not to use any of our tooling, delete the following files from the project: `package.json`.
-You can now safely use the boilerplate with an alternative build-system or no build-system at all if you choose.

 ## Contributing